-Covisum software can help you grow your financial planning practice by helping you communicate and deliver additional value to your clients.
+Covisum's financial advisor technology can help you grow your financial planning practice by helping you communicate and deliver additional value to your clients.
 Separately, each tool can help you offer actionable insights into individual elements of a financial strategy.
 Together, the Covisum software suite allows you to build a comprehensive retirement strategy that includes: Social Security, tax efficiency, portfolio comparison and more.
 You can test your clients' financial plan against potential stress events.

 Provide the big-picture perspective that differentiates you from other advisors with the entire Covisum suite of financial advisor technology: Social Security Timing®, Tax Clarity®, SmartRisk™, and Income InSight®.

 Sarah Smith is a retired nurse.
-Her late husband, Sam, took care of many of the household financial matters, so she attended your seminar about taxes in retirement at her local library to gain a deeper understanding of the different income streams in retirement.
+Her late husband, Sam, took care of many of the household financial matters, so she attended your financial planning seminar about taxes in retirement at her local library to gain a deeper understanding of the different income streams in retirement.
 She was impressed by your presentation and scheduled an appointment at your office.

 You learn more about Sarah at the appointment.
 Her husband, Sam, was an engineer and died three years ago.
 Sarah is planning to take a trip to Canada with her daughter soon, and she has two grandkids.
 She enjoys volunteering at the local animal shelter.

 You log in to Tax Clarity and enter the information from Sarah’s 1040, it takes less than five minutes.
-The Tax Map graphic clearly shows Sarah how ordinary and capital incomes interact and how your software and expertise can help her make better decisions about which income streams to use at which points in retirement.
+The Tax Map graphic clearly shows Sarah how ordinary and capital incomes interact and how your technology and expertise can help her make better decisions about which income streams to use at which points in retirement.
 You create a customized report in Tax Clarity.
 The report will help you quickly and easily identify tax traps and opportunities within the current year.

 Right now, Sarah is living off of $20,000 of annual income from part-time work and withdrawals from the investment portfolio that was created with life insurance proceeds from her husband’s death.
 The portfolio generated approximately $10,000 of bond interest and $20,000 of realized long-term capital gains last year.
 Although Sarah is not receiving Social Security benefits today, adding her eventual Social Security benefit into her Tax Clarity report allows you to demonstrate the interaction between the three income types.